-We’ve posted about air conditioning systems before, including our own dual A/C units with heat pumps.
-We even installed a Micro-Air EasyStart in each one, which is a fantastic device that reduces AC start-up current by 65% to 75%.
-This allows two A/C units to run off a 30-amp connection or even a single air conditioner off a small portable generator.
+We’ve posted about air conditioning systems before, including the dual A/C units with heat pumps we had in our old Mountain Aire.
+We even installed a Micro-Air EasyStart in each one, which is a fantastic device that reduces A/C start-up current by 65% to 75%.
+This allows two air conditioning units to run off a 30-amp connection… or even a single air conditioner off a small portable generator.

 What’s the Difference Between Ducted and Non-Ducted RV AC?